Search Filters

 Device Description

-The system consists of external fixation components and implantable bone screws.
-The EBI® XFIX® DFS® System is utilized in the following manner: bone screws are inserted through the patient's skin and soft tissue and into the bone.
-This submission is for a labeling change to reflect that the EBI® XFIX® DFS® Standard Fixator may be reused twice when the Central Body Component is replaced between each reuse.
+The System consists of external fixation components and implantable bone screws.
+The EBI XFIX DFS System is utilized in the following manner: bone screws are inserted through the patient's skin and soft tissue and into the bone.
+The fixator frame of the EBI XFIX DFS System is attached to the shanks of the bone screws.
+The intended use and fundamental scientific technology have not changed from the previously cleared submission.
+This submission is only for the addition of an Angulating Screw Clamp to the System.

 AI/ML Overview